osamaashraf6/Ruby-Capstone-Project/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: 💯

+1. Netlify
+2. Render

 <!--
 Example: